Pythm/ad-Lightwand/README.md

 When <b>custom</b> mode is triggered it will disable all automation and keep light as is for all lights.
 Useful for special days you want to do something different with the lights.
 Be aware that it does not do any mediaplayer/motion or lux detection either.
 <br>- Use 'exclude_from_custom: True' in configuration to exclude the room from custom mode.
 Can be useful for rooms you forget to adjust light like outdoor lights and kid's bedroom.
+<br><br>
+You can define an Home Assistant input_text in one of the apps/rooms to display current LightMode in Lovelace.
+It will allways update with latest mode even if mode is not present in room

 ### Default light behaviour
 is configured with automations for each set of light and is activated with mode <b>normal</b>.
 If you only want lux control on/off you do not need to set up any automations.
 Both Lux constraint and conditions need to be meet before lights turns on in normal mode.

 Automations is based on 'time' that can be both time with sunrise/sunset +- or fixed time.
-App deletes automations that are later than next in cases where both time with sunrise/sunset and fixed time is given.
-Yes I live quite far North so sunrise/sunset varies a lot.
+App sorts thru and deletes automations that are earlier than previous time when both time with sunset and fixed time is given in automations in cases where both time with sunrise/sunset and fixed time is given.
+I live quite far North so sunrise/sunset varies a lot and might be a bigger problem here than other places.
 In addition to 'time' you can also specify 'orLater' to have more accurate control of when lights changes depending on season.
 E.g.

     - time: '08:00:00'
       orLater: 'sunrise + 00:15:00'

 If 'orLater' is later than 'time' it will shift all times following the same timedelta as here until a new 'orLater' is defined.

+You can in prevent shifts and deletions with a 'fixed: True' under time that locks time from beeing moved of deleted.
+I only use this to make sure the lights for the children turns off at bedtime even when sun sets after.

 ### Motion behaviour
 Configure <b>motionlights</b> to change light based on motion sensors in room.
 Easiest configuration is

     motionlights:
       state: turn_on

 to have the light turn on if lux constraints and conditions are met.
 If light is dimmable you can provide offset to 'state: turn_on' to increase or decrease brightness compared to 'light_data' in automation for normal light.
 You can also define light_data here or even a new set of automations with times same as automations for normal mode if you want different brightness etc during the day.
-<br>- motionlights will not turn down brightness in case other modes sets brightness higher e.g. 'wash'.
+<br>- motionlights will not turn down brightness in case other modes sets brightness higher e.g. <b>wash</b>.
 <br>- If media players is on or night* mode is active motion detection is deactivated.

 ### Lights
-<b>All lights for the room is configured under 'Lights' or 'ToggleLights if you have that.
-There you can configure multiple '-lights' that contains a list of the lights you want to configure with the same settings and automations, motionlights, light_modes, lux on/off/constraints and conditions</b>
+<b>All lights</b> for the room is configured under <b>Lights</b> or <b>ToggleLights</b> if you have that.
+There you can configure multiple <b>-lights</b> that contains a list of the lights you want to configure with the same settings and automations, motionlights, light_modes, lux on/off/constraints and conditions

 ### Configure automations and motionlights
 Each time can have a <b>state</b> and/or a <b>light_data</b>